Code-Institute-Submissions/Memory-Madness/README.md

 # Hogwarts Memory Madness
 ## Introduction:
- The project ‘Hogwarts memory Madness’ is based on the traditional card memory game where a player must turn a card and then turn a second card to see if the pictures match.
+ The project ‘**Hogwarts Memory Madness**’ is based on the traditional card memory game where a player must turn a card and then turn a second card to see if the pictures match.
 If no match then the cards are turned back and a new card is picked.
 The idea is to match the cards in the least amount of turns.
 This version will count the number of turned cards to complete the game plus the additional challenge of beating the clock before the game is over.
 To try and add another challenge there are four different countdown times.
 The theme for the game is Harry Potter as this is something my daughter has grown up with and loves
-# UX:
+## UX:
-## User Goals
+### User Goals
 *	A game which challenges the player to remember where a picture card is positioned on the board.
 *	Interactive game with playability on both desktop and mobile.
 *	Smooth animation of cards rotating when clicked upon.